-My maternal grandmother researched many years before the internet came along as did my husband's aunt (his mother's sister).
-I grew up visiting the family cemeteries and always anxious to hear the stories of the gravestones.
+My maternal grandmother researched many years before the internet came along as did my husband's aunt.
+I grew up visiting the family cemeteries and always anxious to hear the stories of the stones.
 Who?
 What?
 When?
 Where?
-It was during those times I learned the importance of rememberance, respect and preservation of the final resting places of those gone long before us.
+It was during those times I learned the importance of remembrance, respect and preservation of the final resting places of those gone long before us.

-During the past few years while searching for anything that would help piece together the puzzles - we were ultimately led to numerous on-line resources to include most recently FINDAGRAVE.COM - we are so appreciative to all of those involved in this awesome endeavor!
+During the past few years while searching for anything that would help piece together the puzzles we were ultimately led to numerous on-line resources to include FINDAGRAVE.COM - we are so appreciative to all of those involved in this awesome endeavor!

 We encourage contact from all possible relations and welcome any family links, leads, additions or corrections to our input of information.
 We are researching the following surnames -